DejanJoksimovic/jsScript/README.md

 ## Bundlers
 take JavaScript and CSS code written as separate modules (often hundreds of them), and combine them together into a few files better optimized for the browsers. (webpack)
 ## Webpack
 is an open-source JavaScript module bundler.
-Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset
+Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
+At its core, webpack is a static module bundler for modern JavaScript applications.
+When webpack processes your application, it internally builds a dependency graph from one or more entry points and then combines every module your project needs into one or more bundles, which are static assets to serve your content from.
 ## RequireJS is a JavaScript file and module loader
 ## The instanceof operator
 tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object